omnigres/omnigres/extensions/omni_session/docs/session_management.md

 # Session Management

 `omni_session` extension brings standardized session management to the Omnigres stack.
-Currently it is focused on providing this functionality in cooperation with the HTTP stack, but theoretically it is not limited to it.
+Currently, it is focused on providing this functionality in cooperation with the HTTP stack, but it is not limited to it and can be used outside of the HTTP context.

 This extensions creates an unlogged `omni_session.sessions` table that contains all sessions.